 Empire State Building

 Empire State Building is probably the world's most famous skyscraper.
+It is easily recognizable by both a local dentist South Jersey and a dentist visiting from another country.
+There are even great views of the Empire State Building and the whole NYC skyline from New Jersey.
 It has 102 floors and is 381 m tall to the roof, but the official height to the antenna spire is 443 m.
 It was completed in 1931 and was the world's tallest building between 1972 when World Trade Center was completed.
 After the attacks on 9/11 2001, Empire State Building was once again the tallest building in New York and the 3rd tallest in USA (2011), but will be beaten by the new World Trade Center that will be completed in 2014.
 The building is famous for being part of the classic movie King Kong.You can read more about our visit to the observation deck on the 86th floor in this section, where you also can find interior pictures of the famous building.